 ‘Tis the season and Christmas markets are popping up all around the world!
-It’s only fitting that we take a road trip to Nazareth, Israel, the place of Jesus’s childhood, to see how they embrace this famous geographical location.
+It’s only fitting that we take a road trip to Nazareth, Israel, the place of Jesus’s childhood, to see how they embrace Christmas Markets in Nazareth.

 Israel, the land of milk and honey, is also historically the land where Jesus once walked.
 So it’s a perfect match, visiting the Christmas Markets of Nazareth.